*As an Amazon Associate and member of other affiliate programs, we may earn a commission for purchases made through links in this post.

 My DNA Bucket List | Where I Want to Travel Based On Genetics (2024 Update)

-If I didn’t narrow down a travel bucket list somehow it probably would have been a list full of… just everywhere in the world!
+If I don’t narrow down a travel bucket list somehow, it would probably be a list full of… everywhere in the world!
 There are very few places I wouldn’t go if given the opportunity.
 Like, if an all-expenses-paid trip to Antarctica was laid out in front of me, you bet I’d muster the courage to make that treacherous boat ride across the Drake Passage!

-Anyway, I figured I’d start with where I want to go based on the results of my Ancestry DNA test.
-There’s a connection to each of these countries that I’d love to learn more about.
+Anyway, I figured I’d start with where I want to go based on the results of my Ancestry DNA test since there’s a connection to each of these countries that I’d love to learn more about.

 I was both surprised and not surprised by the results I got back from Ancestry.
-First, it says I’m much less Italian than I grew up believing – mind-blowing news to me!
-It also says that I’m basically a European mutt, which just makes sense, honestly.
+I’m basically a European mutt, which just makes sense, honestly.

 UPDATE: Since the original publish date, Ancestry has updated my DNA results several times.
-As more people take DNA tests the comparison pool grows larger, and they can more accurately pinpoint what ethnicity region your DNA looks like.
+As more people take DNA tests, the comparison pool grows more extensive, and they can more accurately pinpoint what ethnicity region your DNA looks like.
+So, I have included some original stats and screenshots for comparison.

 My Background

-So, I grew up with the predominantly Italian side of my mother’s family, and I feel very much Italian.
+So, I grew up with the predominantly Italian-American side of my mother’s family, mainly my grandmother and one of her sisters.
+Despite being two generations removed from Italian immigrants, I feel very much Italian.

 Right now, I am mentally pinching my fingers together on my left hand and bouncing them in front of my face to accentuate that word feel.
 Using my hands to reiterate what I’m saying – I do it all the time!
 That’s pretty Italian, no?

 As Italian as I feel, I don’t see an Italian-American when I look in the mirror.
-I don’t resemble my grandmother’s sisters, aunts, or my cousins with their olive skin, thick dark hair, and brown eyes.
-My fair complexion and light blue eyes scream some kind of mixture of English, Irish, and Scottish, just as Ancestry reports.
+I don’t resemble my grandmother’s sisters or my aunts and cousins with their olive skin, thick dark hair, and brown eyes.
+My fair complexion and blue-grey eyes scream some kind of English-Irish-Germanic mixture – just as Ancestry reports.
+DNA is so weird.

 I know very little about my father and his side of the family.
-As well as my mother’s father and his family origins.
+As well as my maternal grandfather and his family origins.
 I have to assume that the bulk of my non-Italian DNA comes from them.

 My Ancestry Make Up